What Is IVF? And How Is It Performed?

-In vitro fertilization (IVF) was first successfully performed in Oldham, England, in 1978, resulting in the birth of Louise Brown, who was conceived using Natural Cycle IVF (NC-IVF).
+What is IVF?
+In vitro fertilization (IVF) was first successfully performed in Oldham, England, in 1978, resulting in the birth of Louise Brown, who was conceived using IVF.
 Since then, more than 4 million children have been born using IVF.
 The introduction of this technique completely changed—and greatly improved—our ability to treat even the most difficult cases of infertility, many of which were previously untreatable.
 Although it is clearly not a “cure-all” for infertility, IVF has revolutionized our approach to, and understanding of, the disease called infertility.

 IVF literally means “the fertilization of eggs with sperm in glass,” which translates to fertilization outside of the body in the laboratory.
-There are two types of IVF: (1) stimulated cycle IVF, and (2) Natural Cycle IVF (NC-IVF).
-(We will focus on stimulated cycle IVF in this question but for more information on NC-IVF, please refer to Question 59).
 An IVF cycle consists of several discrete phases, as detailed in the sections that follow.

 Phase 1: Ovarian Stimulation